 After you define your IDL, the next step in developing an application is to implement your interfaces.
-Using object groups has no effect on how you do this, therefore this section assumes that you have defined a Java class, StockMarketFeedImpl, which implements the interface StockMarketFeed.
+Using object groups has no effect on how you do this, therefore this section assumes that you have defined a C++Java class, StockMarketFeedImpl, which implements the interface StockMarketFeed.

 When you have implemented your IDL interfaces, you must develop a server program that contains and manages your implementation objects.
 In our application, we have two servers.
-Two StockMarketFeed implementation objects are created by StockMarketServer1, which extends the base StockMarketServer class.
+The first, stockmarketserver1, creates two StockMarketFeed implementation objects, creates an object group in the Naming Service, and adds the implementation objects to this group.
+The second server, stockmarketserver2, creates an additional StockMarketFeed implementation object and adds this to the existing object groupTwo StockMarketFeed implementation objects are created by StockMarketServer1, which extends the base StockMarketServer class.
 This creates an object group in the Naming Service, and adds the implementation objects to this group.
 The second server, StockMarketServer2, also extends StockMarketServer, creates an additional StockMarketFeed implementation object and adds this to the existing object group.